weihub0/pdsnd_github/README.md

 ### Description
 The project is part of Udacity Programming for Data Science Nanodegree Program.
-Use Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington
+Use Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+THe project submission materials include bikeshare.py and readme.text.

 ### Files used